Mr6MJT/CYBOST/README.md

 bash setup.sh

 # for whom this tool?
-This tool will help basic social engineers and cs students
+This tool will help basic social engineers,linux users,cyber security students

 # it's easy to use
 you can use this tool easily